Fractional-order Spiking Neural Network: Implementation Details, Dataset Specifics and More Experiments

 \subsubsection{Link Prediction.}

-The experimental results for Link Prediction (LP) are presented in Table~\ref{NC_MSG}.
-Our method, MSG (fspikeDE), consistently outperforms MSG (SJ) across all datasets in terms of area under curve.
-Specifically, MSG (fspikeDE) achieves the best performance on the Computers, Photos, CS, and Physics datasets, with area under curve of 94.91\%, 96.80\%, 96.53\%, and 96.57\%, respectively.
+We have demonstrated the effectiveness of the \emph{f}-SNN framework on graph node classification.
+Here, we present additional results for the graph \emph{link-prediction} task using the graph SNN MSG~\citep{sun2024spiking}.
+Our fractional adaptation, MSG (\emph{f}-SNN), consistently outperforms MSG (SJ) across all datasets in terms of area under the ROC curve (AUC).
+Specifically, MSG (\emph{f}-SNN) achieves the best AUC on the Computers, Photo, CS, and Physics datasets, with scores of 94.91\%, 96.80\%, 96.53\%, and 96.57\%, respectively.

-Compared to the MSG method implemented with SpikingJelly, our fspikeDE approach provides significant improvements, demonstrating its effectiveness in enhancing link prediction tasks.
-These results highlight the significant performance improvements achieved by fspikeDE across diverse datasets, demonstrating its effectiveness in link prediction tasks.
+As shown in Table~\ref{LP_MSG}, compared to the MSG method implemented with the integrator-based approach (SpikingJelly), our \emph{f}-SNN achieves significant improvements in link prediction tasks.
+These results underscore the effectiveness of \emph{f}-SNN across diverse datasets.